benvaljean/benvaljean.github.io/_posts/2010-12-17-Output_Query_as_CSV_(PostgreSQL).markdown

     COPY ( select * from table ) to '/var/tmp/query.csv' with csv header;

-OR the following also outputs as CSV but offending characters are
+OR the following also outputs as CSV but offending characters are not
 stripped:

     psql -F, -A -q -h 1.1.1.1 db user